TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- FOV
-	- Stencil buffer
-	- We can even write a fov shader that makes a circle

 - Drop items from hotbar on pressing RPM

 - Alt + G throws secondary item

 - Alt + R only unloads the magazine
 	- Could also be used for scavenging

-- For now, players won't really care about removing magazines by hand
-	- We disregard it since it would make automatic reloading a lot harder
-		- Actually just pickup of new item
-		- And shot
-		- And wielding of unloaded weapon exclusively
-		- After chambering as well
-	- It takes too much time to have any meaning really
-		- Well maybe if they wanted to drop it for someone?

-- Automatically reload only after shooting and when an unloaded gun is wielded while there is no other thing in hands

 - Melee combat
 	- Primary and secondary attacks for knives